prabeesh/prabeesh.github.io/content/blog/paint-app-using-flask-with-mongodb.md

 ### Key Benefits of MongoDB for This Use Case

-**Flexibility**: No rigid schema requirements - perfect for storing varying drawing data structures **Scalability**: Horizontal scaling capabilities for handling multiple concurrent users
+- No rigid schema requirements, perfect for storing varying drawing data structures
+- Horizontal scaling for handling multiple concurrent users
-**Performance**: Fast read/write operations for real-time drawing data persistence **JSON-Native**: Seamless integration with Flask's JSON handling and JavaScript frontend
+- Fast read/write operations for real-time drawing data persistence
+- Seamless integration with Flask's JSON handling and JavaScript frontend

 ## Setting Up MongoDB